Provider Comparisons10 min read

 Which is better for tirzepatide?

-If you want the lowest tirzepatide quote, check Eden first because it has shown compounded tirzepatide first-month pricing at $249.
+If you want the lower tirzepatide cost, check Eden first — its compounded tirzepatide is $199/month plus the membership — then compare Direct Meds for more support.
 If you want more support around tirzepatide or sublingual options, Direct Meds is worth comparing.

 Should I choose the cheapest GLP-1 provider?